meret-haeusler/DORIAN/README.md

 <summary>VCF</summary>
 File similar to VCF files generated in GATK's UnifiedGenotyper or HalotypeCaller.

-In Reference-free Weighting, weights that are not a whole number are rounded to the next integer in the AD tag of the VCF file.
+In Polarization-Free Damage Weighting, weights that are not a whole number are rounded to the next integer in the AD tag of the VCF file.
 </details>